Nurse Anesthesia (CRNA): Frequently Asked Questions

-The minimum requirement is that you have a least one year of critical care experience prior to starting the program (i.e. enrolling and starting classes in September).
-If you will have completed a year prior to the start date you may be eligible for a personal interview.
-Applicants who have completed a year (or more) in ICU prior to the admissions deadline have the best chance for an interview (all other things being equal).
+The minimum requirement from our accreditors is that you have a least one year of critical care experience prior to starting the program (i.e. enrolling and starting classes in September).
+Applicants who have completed 1.5 years (or more) in ICU prior to the admissions deadline have the best chance for an interview (all other things being equal).

 Which bachelor's degrees do you accept besides a Bachelor of Science in Nursing?